Successful Breast Cancer Treatment for Local Mom

 Patients who undergo robotic surgery tend to experience less pain, fewer complications, a shorter hospital stay and a quicker return to normal activities.
-Both Washington Adventist and Shady Grove Adventist Hospitals have expert surgeons who are robotically trained in areas such as general surgery, urology and gynecology.
+Both Washington Adventist and Adventist HealthCare Shady Grove Medical Centers have expert surgeons who are robotically trained in areas such as general surgery, urology and gynecology.
 Both hospitals have the da Vinci surgical system.

 “The recovery was remarkable.
 Just a week after my surgery, I woke up and I was completely pain free,” Windbeck says.
 “You go into surgery not always knowing what to expect, but luckily I had a great team pointing me in the right direction, and I couldn’t be happier with the outcome.”